ptsefton/ro-crate-2-experiments/ro-crate-2-spec.md

 # RO-Crate Packaging

-The main funciton of RO-Crate is as a packaging method to describe locally present or remote file.
+The main function of RO-Crate is as a packaging method to describe locally present or remote files.

+TODO - rules for the special category of Data Entity